- Chart

 Volatility

-SHY exhibits low volatility due to the short maturities of its underlying bonds.
+The ETF has relatively low volatility due to the nature of short-term U.S. Treasury bonds.

 Market Risk